Rivaldo Coetzee

-Rivaldo Roberto Genino Coetzee (born 16 October 1996) is a South African professional soccer player who plays as a defender for Mamelodi Sundowns and the South Africa national team.
+Rivaldo Roberto Genino Coetzee (born 16 October 1996) is a South African professional soccer player who plays as a defender for South African Premiership club Sekhukhune United.

 A graduate of the Ajax Cape Town academy, Coetzee made his professional debut in 2014 at the age of 17 and made just under 100 appearances for the club.
 In 2017, he won the club's Player of the Season award before signing for Mamelodi Sundowns later in the year.
 He is also a full international and, upon making his international debut in 2014, became the youngest player ever to represent South Africa at the age of 17 years and 361 days, though this record has since been broken by Fagrie Lakay.

 Club career

 Ajax Cape Town

 Coetzee is a product of Ajax Cape Town's youth academy, having joined the club at the age of 15.
 He made his first team debut at the age of 17 in February 2014 and won the club's Player of the Season and Player's Player of the Season awards at the end of the 2016–17 PSL season.
 He scored his first goal for the club on 19 August 2017, netting in a 1–1 draw with Golden Arrows, before having to be withdrawn through injury.

 Two days later, Ajax announced that they had agreed to sell Coetzee to Scottish Premiership club Celtic.
 The proposed transfer later collapsed, however, as the player failed his medical after it was discovered that he had an underlying issue in his right foot.